 Our board of directors is committed to excellence in governance.
-As part of that commitment, and as required by Section 14A of the Exchange Act, our board of directors is providing the stockholders with an opportunity to approve, on a non-binding, advisory basis, the compensation of our named executive officers
+As part of that commitment, and as required by Section 14A of the Exchange Act, our board of directors is providing the stockholders with an opportunity to approve, on a non-binding, advisory basis, the compensation of our named executive officers.

 As more fully described in the section of this proxy statement entitled "Executive Compensation", including "Compensation Discussion and Analysis" and related compensation tables, our executive compensation program is designed to attract, retain, and motivate talented individuals with the executive experience and leadership skills necessary for us to increase stockholder value.
-Highlights from fiscal year 2020 compared with fiscal year 2019 included:
+Highlights from fiscal year 2021 compared with fiscal year 2020 included:

-- Our revenue grew 66% to \$90.1 million from \$54.4 million in fiscal 2019, primarily due to order growth in NGS tools, DNA Libraries and Synthetic Genes; - Number of customers increased to approximately 2,200 in fiscal 2020 from approximately 1,300 in fiscal 2019; - Our gross margin increased to 31.8% in fiscal 2020 from 13% in fiscal 2019; and - Announced litigation settlement agreement with Agilent in February 2020.
+- Our revenue grew 46.8% to \$132.3 million from \$90.1 million in fiscal 2020, primarily due to order growth in NGS tools and DNA & Biopharma Libraries; - Number of customers increased to approximately 2,900 in fiscal 2021 from approximately 2,200 in fiscal 2020; and - Our gross margin increased to 39.1% in fiscal 2021 from 31.8% in fiscal 2020.